 In an emergency, the District Board of Trustees is responsible for determining general response policy and performing financial oversight.
-The District Superintendent and District Engineer are responsible for organizing District response activities, supervising any hired staff or contractors working for the District, and for coordinating with outside agencies.
+The District Engineer is responsible for organizing District response activities, supervising any hired staff or contractors working for the District, and for coordinating with outside agencies.
 The District hereby establishes the position of Emergency Levee Worker for purposes of hiring or re-assigning staff at the time of the emergency for levee patrol.